Tips on where to live in Perthby Jim Heath

 Apart from that, you might look at Bayswater or Maylands.
 Much closer to the city (we have friends who live in Bayswater and work in the city, and love the location) and it would also be easy enough for your husband to work in the large industrial area to the south -- Welshpool, for example.

-take 15 or 20 minutes.
-And rents are in your range there.
+might take 15 or 20 minutes.
+And rents are in your range

 I am a registered nurse with a partner and one child.
 My partner is a qualified Electrician and my son is 6 years old in February.
 I hope to move to Perth this year and am anxious for my son to attend a good school.
 I am not sure whether to put him in a private school or state school as I have heard that state schools are not very good.
 I am unsure of which suburbs would be best to look for accommodation.

 We initially plan to rent until we are sure of where we want to settle.
 Ideally we would like to live somewhere we can both find work and where schools and the neighborhood is nice.
 I would prefer to live near the sea but our rental budget would not be more than $300 a week.
 Could you suggest any suburbs that would suit us based on this information?

 I'd suggest you start by renting in Joondalup or some suburb around there.
 There is a big hospital in Joondalup, and there's much building in those northern parts, and it's all pretty self-contained.
 You never need to go to Perth in order to find almost anything (except maybe boutique fashions or exceptionally exotic shopping).

 The beach is close (probably less than ten minutes from Joondalup).
 There are many parks, and many pleasant areas around Lake Joondalup.

 Lots of UK people live in the northern suburbs, many pulled there by the beaches.
 The beaches don't stop.
 (You can see for yourself from Google Earth.)